vorakl/TrivialRC/examples/docker-config-templates/README.md

   "host": "50afa4eba886",
 ```

-All logs from HAProxy is being put the host's Journal and can be accessed as following:
+All logs from HAProxy is being sent to the host's Journal and can be easily accessed by filtering a sarvice name:

 ```bash
 $ sudo journalctl -b -f _COMM=haproxy